Michael Dansby

-Michael Dansby (born June 30, 1983) is a former American football offensive linemen.
+Michael Dansby (born June 30, 1983) is an American former football offensive linemen.
 He attended Jackson State.
 In 2007, Michael made his pro debut for the Arkansas Twisters of the af2 under head coach John Gregory.
 In 2008 Dansby signed with the Iowa Barnstormers.
-He has been named the Barnstormers "Linemen of the Year" for three years in a row (2008-2010).
+He has been named the Barnstormers "Linemen of the Year" for three years in a row (2008–2010).